krystianopryszek99/GraphTheory_Project/README.md

 - **Explain the difference between regular expressions in infix notation and those in postfix notation**

-  [Infix notation](https://en.wikipedia.org/wiki/Infix_notation) is a popular notation for logical formulas and assertions.
+  [Infix notation](https://en.wikipedia.org/wiki/Infix_notation) is a popular notation for logical formulas and assertions. .
+Infix notation is distinct from function notation, in which a function's name denotes a certain action and it’s arguments are the operands.

-  [Postfix notation](https://en.wikipedia.org/wiki/Reverse_Polish_notation), often known as Reverse Polish notation or Polish postfix notation.
+  [Postfix notation](https://en.wikipedia.org/wiki/Reverse_Polish_notation), often known as Reverse Polish notation or Polish postfix notation was invented to reduce computer memory access and make the use of the stack to evaluate expressions.

-  The main difference between infix and postfix notation is that the infix notation places the operators between the operands, whereas the postfix notation places the operator after the operands.
+  The main difference between infix and postfix notation is that the infix notation places the operators between the operands <operand> <operator> <operand>, whereas the postfix notation places the operator after the operands <operand> <operand> <operator>.

   Humans can read and grasp infix notation more easily, but postfix notation is much more difficult to understand.
+Postfix does not require brackets to indicate the order of evaluation, making them easier for machines to evaluate.

   Parentheses around groups of operands and operators are required in infix notation, unlike in postfix notation, to indicate the intended order in which operations are to be executed.
 As long as each operator has a fixed number of operands, no parentheses are required in postfix notation.
+An operator with a higher precedence level accepts its operands before an operator with a lower precedence level in infix notation.

   In postfix notation when there are several operations, operators are assigned immediately following their second operands.
 Postfix notation has been shown to result in quicker calculations since it does not need parenthesizing expressions, requiring less operations to be performed to complete ordinary calculations.